 Florals have so many great opportunities within stationery.
 I love pressed florals on menus, invitations, vow books, and even bar menus that will be framed.
 Yes, they are delicate, but they make a beautiful presentation.
 Pressed florals are great because since they are pressed, they are flatter and preserve most of the color.
 You can also use them with acrylic, table numbers, favors, bar signs, programs, and more.
 They can be attached or glued to your stationery pieces but still provide a texture and an unexpected design element.

 Floral Stems are another amazing way to use florals in your wedding invitations and wedding day products.
 You can cut slits in your paper to add a real floral stem for menus and or programs.
 I say for menus mainly, because you can have your florist order extras stems of the florals you would like to use, and have your planner or an amazing friend place stems in your menus once they are placed on the tables, and they won’t get damaged in the mail.

 You can also wrap real stems with a vellum wrap around a menu, you can use a floral stem with a place card in a favor cup, you can create a seating chart with cards that have different florals stems tapped with a pretty boutique tape on each card to make art piece statement, you can place real floral stems on top of your menu in the napkin.

 Wax Seal Florals

-When designing and deciding on what direction you want to move forward, with keep in mind that elements like flowers, wax seals and other design elements are not a last minute additions.
+When designing and deciding on what direction you want to move forward, keep in mind that elements like flowers, wax seals, and other design elements are not last-minute additions.
 They are key components to your overall design and need the most attention in the design process!
 Have fun with your design process and be creative, your designer will give you the guidelines and suggestions on things that will work and things that won’t, so don’t hold back on the creativity and ideas!